Why is it so difficult to localize a Japanese website?

-Japanese is one of the most complex languages worldwide, so localizing for Japanese websites can be a real challenge.
+Japanese is one of the most complex languages on Worldwide especially for digital marketing , so localizing for Japanese websites can be a real challenge.

 The Japanese market is one of the most lucrative eCommerce markets in the world and is forecast to reach US$ 3.4 billion by 2025.